CPScript/CPScript/README.md

 <div align=center>
-Your here already so why not follow :D
+Your here already so why not follow <3
 <div align=center>